Scarlett Johansson’s ‘Ghost In The Shell’ Will Be Dubbed By Original Actors

 The director of the film, Rupert Sanders, defended their choice on who to play the Major saying that Johansson was perfect for the role because of her acting prowess.

-Sanders said he expected that Scarlett Johansson being cast in Ghost in the Shell will be heavily criticized by many but he says that his first priority in casting the Major was to look for a great actress to take on such a demanding role and he believes that Johansson fits the bill perfectly.
+Sanders said he expected that Scarlett Johansson being cast in Ghost in the Shell will be heavily criticized by many, but he says that his first priority in casting the Major was to look for a great actress to take on such a demanding role and he believes that Johansson fits the bill perfectly.

 Steven Paul, the producer of the film, also defended their choice for the Major saying that Ghost in the Shell is not exclusively Japanese in terms of the background of the setting or even the culture of the world that the original anime film created.